MicrosoftDocs/powerbi-docs/articles/powerbi-service-organizational-content-packs-introduction.md

 ## Data security

 All group members have the same permissions to the data as the content pack creator.
-The one exception to this is SSAS on-premises tabular datasets.
-Because the reports and dashboards are connecting live to the on-premises SSAS model, the credentials of each individual group member are used to determine which data he or she can access.
+The one exception to this is SQL Server Analysis Services (SSAS) on-premises tabular datasets.
+Because the reports and dashboards are connecting live to the on-premises SSAS model, the credentials of each individual group member are used to determine the data he or she can access.

 ## See also